obaker8/blog/_posts/2018-03-27-Dog-Park-Etiquette.md

 ![_config.yml]({{ site.baseurl }}/images/parkblog3.jpg)

-**Your dog or another may not like children**
+**Your dog may not be comfortable around children**
-<br> Every dog is different, so every dog will react to situations differently.
-Certain dogs are not friendly with children and become aggressive.
-We suggest either leaving children at home, or if you know your dog doesn’t get along with children to be very cautious before going to the dog park.
+<br> Every dog is different.
+Certain dogs are not comfortable or used to being around children and may become aggressive.
+We suggest leaving children at home, until they are older.
 Accidents happen, and we want your visit to the dog park to be a positive experience for both you and your furry companion!

 ![_config.yml]({{ site.baseurl }}/images/parkblog2.jpg)
 **Keep your dogs personality in mind**